atorcode/neo-poke-hub/README.md

 ## To Do

-- Add Who's that Pokemon minigame
+- Add pagination
 - Break components down further and organize tests better
 - Clean up code
 - Improve animations
+- Add Who's that Pokemon minigame

 ## Languages and Technologies